CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 for a client), or the seller is just hungry.
 It is possible, that not only the seller is eligible to call the chef for food - possibly any restaurant employee can do that just for themselves.
-Therefore, we need a way, to be able to react an actor finishing his job in some universal way, to handle this situation properly in any context.
+Therefore, we need a way, to be able to react to an actor finishing his job in some universal way, to handle this situation properly in any context.

 It is worth noting, that the `Reply` can contain some additional data.